 So you’re getting started in Excel and you’ve heard about how great formulas are.
 There’s just one thing — you don’t know much about how to use Excel formulas.
 Forget complex stuff like the PI function in Excel; the basics can be confusing too!

 Let’s fix that right now.
-As a bonus, we’ve also put together our 12 recommended basic Excel formulas list.
+As a bonus, we’ve also put together our list of the 12 best basic Excel formulas.

 Download your practice file for basic Excel formulas!

 Use this free Excel file to practice along with the tutorial.